Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-focus-powered-dropdown-menu.md

 To add the effect, we need to target the focus on the button.
 But first, let's hide our dropdown and add a small effect.

-> Note: We could use @apply, but codepen doesn't support this
+> Note: We could use @apply, but CodePen doesn't support this

 ```css
 #user-menu ~ #user-menu-dropdown {